daleao/sdv/Modules/Combat/README.md

 <summary><b>What is the Blade of Ruin's curse?</b></summary>

 The Blade of Ruin will grow progressively stronger by cosuming enemies; every 5 enemies slain increases its attack power by 1 point.
 As it grows stronger, however, it will also begin to consume your own energy, dealing damage-over-time while held.
 At the same time, the Blade has a nasty habit of auto-equipping itself; the stronger the Blade, the more damage you will suffer, and the more often it will auto-equip itself.

 Should you choose to ignore these side-effects and continue to strengthen the Blade, you will eventually become unable to use other weapons, and be forced to engage combat with 1 HP.

+But fret not, for once a day you may pray to the Altar of Yoba to reduce the intensity of the curse.

 </details>

 <details>